 - And more…

-Slate is known for its fine-grained surface and high-resistance to weather.
-It is commonly gray in color but there are certain parts of the world where slate come in green, cyan, and even purple.
-This is popularly used as a roofing and paving material because of its fissility, which is a property of slate to form smooth flat sheets when cut.
-Fractured slate is one of the most popular stamped pattern and texture for concrete patios, driveways, and even pool decks.
+Slate is known for its fine-grained surface and high resistance to weather.
+It is commonly gray in color but there are certain parts of the world where slate comes in green, cyan, and even purple.
+This is popularly used as a roofing and paving material because of its feasible, which is a property of slate to form smooth flat sheets when cut.
+Fractured slate is one of the most popular stamped patterns and textures for concrete patios, driveways, and even pool decks.

 Travertine is a type of limestone that is often derived from mineral springs.
 It comes in light hues, such as white, tan, cream, and the likes.
 There are a few rustic varieties caused by the presence of iron carbonate.
 This type of natural stone pattern is popular for both patios and pool decks because of its heat-reflective colors.